-Topics: GRC, Operational Performance Management (OPM), errors, multidimensional spreadsheet, server, Business Analytics, Business Collaboration, Business Intelligence (BI), Business Performance Management (BPM), Data, Financial Performance Management (FPM), Information Management (IM), risk management, Sales Performance Management (SPM), controls, spreadsheet, trading
+Topics: Sales, GRC, Office of Finance, Operational Performance Management (OPM), error, Business Analytics, Business Collaboration, Business Intelligence, Business Performance Management (BPM), Data, Financial Performance Management (FPM), Information Management (IM), Sales Performance Management (SPM), controls

 I recently spoke with Oversight Systems, an operational intelligence analytics company that uses predictive analytics and optimization to help companies save money, reduce the risk of loss and fraud, and reinforce corporate governance and compliance efforts.
 Ventana Research views operational intelligence as an emerging technology with the potential for a high return on investment.
 By continuously monitoring activities in a company’s IT systems, Oversight’s Web-based software continuously, consistently and objectively monitors all business processes to identifies opportunities to save money, cut fraud, minimize risk and provide real-time controls to support governance.